CV vs. Resume: Key Differences and When to Use Each

 CV

-- Usually 2-3 pages long but really has no limitation regarding length
+- Usually 2–3 pages, with no maximum length

 Resume